jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 # Build a Java project
 Now let's start more complicated tasks as building a Java poject.
 It involves compilation, testing, packaging, dependency resolution, releasing, ...
-There's many option to handle it in Jerkar :
+There's many option to handle it in Jeka :

 * Use low level API (similar to ANT tasks)
 * Use high level _JkJavaProject_ API
-* Use Jerkar Java Plugin
+* Use Jeka Java Plugin

 The one you choose is a matter of taste, flexibility, verbosity, reusability and integration with existing tools.